geshan/geshan.github.com/posts/2015-08-22-building-you-next-product.md

 ## Strong backend and multiple clients

 If you are able to plan all your data communcation getting and giving out data to clients in the form of resource URLs, then you can build a strong backend.
 When you have a strong and scaleable back-end it can handle multiple clients easily.
-If you have a performant backend then the same backend can serve a front-end Javascript framework or a mobile applicaiton as a client in a speedy and consistent way.
+If you have a performant backend then the same backend can serve a front-end Javascript framework or a mobile application as a client in a speedy and consistent way.

 ## Why not build frontend parallel